 School asset tracking with RFID tags

 A school asset tracking program using RFID tags provides the foundation for an effective automated asset management system.
-Benefits of RFID tags include:
+Here are some tips:

 A great alternative to metal mount applications where a standoff will not work, Metalcraft’s RFID Server Rack Tag consists of an adhesive label that protects the encapsulated RFID inlay and a non-adhesive, folding tab that offsets the RFID inlay.